nx10/httpgd/docs/api-documentation.md

 | `hsize`  | `int`  | Number of plots in the history.                                                                                                                                                         |
 | `active` | `bool` | Whether the graphics device is active.
 When another graphics device is activated, the device will become inactive and not be able to render any plots that are not cached (no resizes). |

-To receive state changes as they happen WebSockets can be used (see below).
+To receive state changes as they happen [WebSockets can be used](#from-websockets).
 Alternatively `/state` may be polled repeatedly.

 ### From R